+Obtain Form 1040 or Form 1040-A from the IRS website.
 Look at box 1 on the Form 1099-R. If you’re using Form 1040, report the amount on line 15a if your distribution is from an IRA or line 16a if the distribution is from a pension plan.
 If you’re using Form 1040-A, report box 1 distributions from an IRA on line 11a, or distributions from a pension plan on line 12a.

-Look at the code in box 7 of your Form 1099-R -- if no amount is shown in box 2 -- to determine if your distribution is taxable.
+Look at the code in box 7 of your Form 1099-R — if no amount is shown in box 2 — to determine if your distribution is taxable.
 The most common codes for this box are 1 through 4 and 7.
 If the box shows a 1 or 7, your gross distribution is fully taxable.
 Report the amount in box 1 of your Form 1099-R on line 15b or 16b of your Form 1040, or on line 11b or 12b of Form 1040-A. If box 7 of your Form 1099-R shows code 2, 3 or 4, your distribution is not taxable.
 Write a zero on line 15b or 16b of Form 1040, or line 11b or 12b of Form 1040-A.

 If the box 7 code of your Form 1099-R shows a code 1, your plan administrator has indicated you took an early distribution.
 Distributions you take before age 59 1/2 are subject to an early withdrawal penalty of 10 percent in addition to income tax.
 However, even if you took an early distribution, you may qualify for a waiver of the additional penalty.
 Review IRS Form 5329 and its instructions to determine if you meet an exception.
-Distributions that qualify for exceptions include those used to pay health insurance premiums while you’re unemployed, those used for the purchase of a first home, those used to pay for college expenses.
+Distributions that qualify for exceptions include those used to pay health insurance premiums while you’re unemployed, those used for the purchase of a first home and those used to pay for college expenses.
 If you have a code 1 in box 7 of your Form 1099-R, you’ll use Form 5329 to report your exception or report your early withdrawal penalty.